anusii/solid_test/README.md

 This package provides OAuth automation, credential injection, and widget test helpers for testing apps that use Solid POD authentication.

+> **Security Notice**: Only use **dedicated test accounts** with this package.
+Never use production credentials or accounts containing sensitive data.
+Test credentials are stored locally and transmitted during automated browser login.

 ## Features

 - **Automated POD authentication** - Puppeteer-based OAuth flow automation